-$\ln(Z{\text{Secchi}}, m) = 2.04 - 0.68 \ln(\text{chlorophyll } a, \mu g/L)$ Equation 1 The ratio of observed to expected Secchi transparency (Secchi O/E ratio) was used as an indicator of non-algal light attenuation.
+$ln(Z{Secchi}, m) = 2.04 - 0.68 ln(chlorophyll a, \mu g/L)$ Equation 1 The ratio of observed to expected Secchi transparency (Secchi O/E ratio) was used as an indicator of non-algal light attenuation.

-Classification of lakes - In its 2016 action letter, the EPA considered the effects of elevation and temperature on the relationships between nutrient concentration and chlorophyll a (i.e., differences in nutrient-chlorophyll relationships between warm and cold lakes).
-Nutrient-chlorophyll relationships were analyzed to identify significant partitions.
-Aquatic Life Use (Warm, Cold), ecoregion (Plains, Rockies, Xeric), and lake type (natural lake, reservoir) were considered as categorical variables, and lake area, elevation, Secchi O/E ratio, and TN:TP ratio were considered as continuous variables.
+Classification of lakes - The EPA encouraged the WQCD to consider the effects of temperature on the relationships between nutrient concentration and chlorophyll a (i.e., differences in nutrient-chlorophyll relationships between warm and cold lakes).
+Nutrientchlorophyll relationships were analyzed to identify significant partitions.
+Aquatic Life Use (Warm, Cold), ecoregion (Plains, Rockies, Xeric), and lake type (natural lake, reservoir)

+were considered as categorical variables, and lake area, elevation, Secchi O/E ratio, and TN:TP ratio were considered as continuous variables.

 Development of the proposed criteria - A four-step process was used to derive the proposed criteria for TP and TN.
 The interim chlorophyll values have an allowable exceedance frequency of one in five years and were adjusted from 80th percentiles to median values, using relationships developed from results for a small set of well-sampled lakes; separate relationships were used for Aquatic Life Cold and Aquatic Life Warm lakes.
 Quantile regression then was used to derive targets for seasonal-mean values of TP and TN.
-The 0.75 quantile was chosen to represent relationships between nutrients and chlorophyll a for lake-years with high yield of chlorophyll a per unit of TP or TN.
+The 0.75 quantile was chosen to represent relationships between nutrients and chlorophyll a, for lake-years with high yield of chlorophyll a per unit of TP or TN.
 The resulting seasonal-mean concentrations of TP and TN then were converted to 80th percentile values from the relationships between mean and 80th percentile for well-sampled lakes.
-The proposed numeric values are shown in Table 1, along with the corresponding values that were adopted by the WQCC in 2012 and approved by the EPA in 2016.
+The proposed numeric values are shown in Table 1, along with the corresponding values that were adopted in 2012.

 Table 1.
-2012 criteria for chlorophyll a and newly-proposed criteria for total P and total N. The current, interim criteria for total P and total N (strike-through) are shown for comparison.
+2012 criteria for chlorophyll a and newly-proposed criteria for total P and total N. Current (interim) criteria for total P and total N (strike-through) are shown for comparison.

-C Criteria values, μg /L
+0 Criteria values, μg /L

 Aquatic life use Chl. a Total P Total N

-Cold lakes 8 25 20 426 380
+Cold lakes 8 25 20 4 26 380

 Warm lakes 20 83 40 910 610

-^{} adopted 2012; proposed application of 5 μg/L standard to all lakes with DUWS

-^{} proposed; site-specific adjustment for Secchi O/E ratio
+adopted 2012; proposed application of 5 μ g/L standard to all lakes with DUWS proposed; site-specific adjustment for Secchi O/E ratio